flowroute/sms-proxy/README.md

 ## Add virtual TNs and start a session<a name=startsession></a>

 Once the application is up-and-running, you can begin adding one or more virtual TNs and creating sessions.
+SMS Proxy has a 1-to-1 mapping of number to session; the more numbers you add to your pool, the more simultaneous sessions you can create.

 See [Exposed HTTP Resources](#urlresources) for the exposed HTTP resources.